bauxiteDYS/SM-NT-Zombies/README.md

 # SM-NT-Zombies
 Sourcemod plugin for Neotokyo that enables a basic zombie game mode

+`sm_zombies` to toggle on/off.